mayocream/oke-terraform/README.md

 private_key_path = ""
 ```

-4. `terraform init`, `terraform plan` and `terraform apply` then boom, I have a low-cost K8s cluster now.
+4. `terraform init`, `terraform plan` and `terraform apply` then boom, you have a low-cost K8s cluster now.